-Asiatic Society of Bengal, November 6 -Note on the common English merlin (Æsalon regulus) and its training: Lieut.-Colonel D. C. Phillott.-A case of lateral floral proliferation of the inflorescence of the pine-apple-Ananas sativus, Schult. f.: Captain A. T. Gage.
-Descriptions with figures of a pine-apple surrounded by many small elongated pine-apples after the manner of a henand-chickens daisy.
+Asiatic Society of Bengal, Nov-mber 6 -Note on the Astatic Society of Bengal, November 0 - Note on the common English merlin (Æsalon regulus) and its train-ing: Lieut.-Colonel D. C. Philott.-A case of lateral floral proliferation of the inflorescence of the pine-apple- Ananas sativus, Schult. f.: Captain A. T. Gage.
+De-scriptions with figures of a pine-apple surrounded by many world become do pine-apples for the manner of a hersmall elongated pine-apples after the manner of a henand-chickens daisy.